-Are you a landlord in Missouri that wants to know more about the Missouri state statutes?
+Are you a landlord in Missouri that wants to know more about the Missouri state landlord-tenant statutes?
 Landlord tenant laws answer questions you may have like “Can a landlord enter without permission in Missouri?” and are essential for performing sensitive tasks like evictions correctly.

 Missouri Security Deposit Law

-Security deposits in Missouri consist of any monetary or property deposit that is given to you by a tenant to ensure the performance of any given part of the rental agreement.
+Security deposits in Missouri consist of any monetary or property deposit that is given to you by a tenant to ensure the performance of any given part of the rent agreement.
 However, the security deposit doesn’t include charges for pets.

 Some states and localities require you to place your tenant’s security deposit in an interest-bearing account.
 This is not the case in Missouri.
 In fact, according to Missouri security deposit law, if you earn interest on the security deposit, the resulting money is your personal property.